 - Unexplained graphs.

-🔹 Every visual should have a clear label and legend.
+📌 Every visual element should have a clear title and legend.

 At this point, keep your poster readable and attractive: